QuantEcon/imf_2024/day_2/morning/wealth_dynamics.md

                         σ_z=0.1):    # Aggregate shock parameter
     """
     Create a wealth model with given parameters.

+    Return a tuple model = (household_params, aggregate_params), where
+    household_params collects household information and aggregate_params
+    collects information relevant to the aggregate shock process.

     """
     # Mean and variance of z process